 For giant stride entry we have a large floating pontoon.
 We do not allow any kit to be left on the pontoon for the safety purposes of all divers.
 No non divers are allowed on the pontoon.

 For alternative entry and for exiting we have the set of metal steps which make life easy for all divers.

 No other area is to be used for entering or exiting the water.

 DRY DECKED AREA - Take a break between dives and sit and relax on our decking, no kit allowed on this area apart from your suits.
 The entire lake can be seen from this point which also overlooks the diving area below.
 This is where we ask that all non divers sit if accompanying divers.

-CAFE - The new Cliffe Cafe is now open and a just short walk along the north cliff path inside the reserve.
+CAFE - The new Buckland Lake Cafe and Tea Room is now open and a just short walk along the north cliff path inside the reserve.
 It serves a great range of breakfasts, meals and snacks all year round.
-Opening hours presently 9am to 3pm, seven days a week, so you can meet up for a leisurely bite to eat and cuppa before the dive centre opens.
+Opening hours presently 8.30am to 4pm, seven days a week, so you can meet up for a leisurely bite to eat and cuppa before the dive centre opens Click here for details.